CE-Programming/toolchain/docs/libraries/graphx.rst

 Open the `graphx/sprites` example, and navigate to the `src/gfx` folder.

-The image :code:`oiram.png` is the sprite that wants to be converted, and :code:`convimg.yaml` is used to configure how the image should be converted.
+The image :code:`oiram.png` is the sprite that needs to be converted, and :code:`convimg.yaml` is used to configure how the image should be converted.

-Open :code:`convimg.yaml` in a text editor, which contains the below lines.
+Open :code:`convimg.yaml` in a text editor, which contains the lines below.
 Run the command :code:`convimg --help`.
-This outputs the readme for convimg, and what each of the various commands do.
+This outputs the README for convimg and what each of the various commands do.
-You can also find the readme online, available `here <https://github.com/mateoconlechuga/convimg/blob/master/README.md>`_.
+You can also find the README online, available `here <https://github.com/mateoconlechuga/convimg/blob/master/README.md>`_.

 .. code-block:: yaml